 Medications that attempt to shut down the immune system or mitigate the superficial manifestation of symptoms do not 'heal' they are simply an inadequate band-aid solution.

-It is imperative that the exact underlying factors involved in your eczema be identified and addressed in order to fully heal your skin and health.
+It is imperative that the exact underlying factors involved in your eczema be identified and addressed to heal your skin and health fully.

-There is a reason you are suffering from eczema and once factor is identified and targeted your skin can finally begin to heal.
+There is a reason you are suffering from eczema, and once the factor is identified and targeted, your skin can finally begin to heal.